 Cash for gold places near me: Where can I get cash for gold near me?

 Most communities have several local places where you can sell your gold.
+These include local jewelers, cash for gold buyers, and pawnbrokers.

 Who buys gold near me?

-How does cash for gold work?
+How do cash for gold stores work?

 - You bring in your gold jewelry, coins or scrap.